Frank Rieber

 decades before the industry performed similar research.
-His patents related to reproduceable seismograms would lead to the ability to better locate petroleum, and gain widespread use and recognition by improving the fidelity of seismographs in accurately depicting underground rock strata and oil structures, particularly in areas with complex geological formations.
+His patents related to reproducible seismograms would lead to the ability to better locate petroleum, and gain widespread use and recognition by improving the fidelity of seismographs in accurately depicting underground rock strata and oil structures, particularly in areas with complex geological formations.

-Early Years and education
+Early years and education

 Frank Rieber was born in Placerville, California, on March 12, 1891, the son of Dr. Charles Henry Rieber, esteemed long-time Dean of the College of Letters and Science at the University of California at Los Angeles, and Winifred Smith Rieber, a skilled professional artist, well known for her portraits of famous philosophers, educators, and scientists.
 Rieber graduated from Berkeley High School and, in 1915, received his B.S. degree from the University of California.

 Professional career

 After a year with the Western Precipitation Company, Rieber started his own business in San Francisco developing X-ray equipment, including mobile X-ray machines that could be administered in a truck.
 By 1922, his inventions with X-Ray technology allowed operators to more precisely control the amount of radiation administered.
-One benefit of his invention was allowing oncologists to more effectively and relatively more safely treat cancerous growths with radiation.
+One benefit of his invention was allowing oncologists to more effectively and relatively more safely treat cancerous growths with radiation therapy.
 After this period, he operated his own companies.

 During World War I, Rieber was a secretary of the California War Inventions Committee and a member of the Submarine Defense Commission.
 It was during his war work with sonic submarine detection and depth sounding that he became interested in the application of related techniques to the location of oil structures.